 The True Measure Of Developer Content

 Every README file or DevOps process is an opportunity to solve a problem or highlight strategic gaps.
+(If your README reads like a press release, you've already lost.)

 The real success indicators?